chintan-27/LandscapeGenerator/README.md

-# ColorScaper (Originally called LandscapeGenerator)
+# ColorScape (Originally called LandscapeGenerator)

 This project was created for Swamp Hacks on January 27-29, 2023.